mbogden/galaxyJSPAM/notes.md

         - python3 main_SIMR.py -targetDir path/to/target -newInfo -newRunInfo -newBase -newRunBase
         - python3 main_SIMR.py -dataDir path/to/data -newScore -newImage -paramName zoo_0_direct_scores

-    - Get target pipeline working
-        - (DONE) Updating old data to new layout
-        - (DONE) Automate scores for direct machine comparisons

-    - Get MPI working for a target
-        - Copied/Shared target class object?
+    - Discover Why program is acting funny
+        - Add timing print statements inside code.
+            - Read Particles, unzip, etc.
-        - Tasker/Workers?
+            - Create Image.
+            - Read Image, compare images.
+    - Redo speed test with only creating new scores.
+    - Test IO choke-point with reading particles.
+        - Might not be an issue if you only create images once.
+        - Test how big pickle files are for just X,Y particles.
+        - If issue, consider copying files to scratch.
+    - Veryify new scores are being created.

 - Get a single-layer neural network going
-        - Gather and pickle images into a temp file/folder
+    - Gather and pickle images into a temp file/folder.
-        - Use GPU to make the creation faster
+    - Use GPU to make the creation faster.
     - Generalize it to all targets.
+    - Create custom equation and weights in neural network.

+- Reimplemnet WNDCHRM in Galaxy Code.
+    - Implement in python 2.7?
+    - Learn how to call C++ code from Python3?
+(Faster speed)

+- Implement Feature selection.
+    - You did this in Data Mining.
+Do it now.

+- Create Robust Analysis between Different Score parameters.
+    - Interactive window and grid?

 ## Big picture
 - Create automatic pipeline for evolution